patricklam/plam.new-webpage/content/post/20230330-japan-part-iii.md

 What we saw of the market was kind of small, basically one street with a bunch of stores (and "no photography" signs).

 Sapporo is famous for crab sushi.
-At the market there were a lot of monster crabs for sale.
+At the market there were a lot of huge crabs for sale.
 I guess the storeowners are tired of tourists taking pictures of the crabs and not buying them.
 There were also a couple of restaurants with crab sushi and lines.
 We went to one with no lines.
 Turns out that ours was somewhat underwhelming, and cost us ¥7100 for two.